CLIENT RESOURCES

 Contact Schmidt Law Firm Today

-If you’re writing a parenting plan or your ex-spouse is not adhering to the agreed-upon guidelines, then Schmidt Law Firm can help you today.
-With decades of practice in family law, there is no case too little or too big for Stacey Schmidt and her team of experienced attorneys.
+If you need a parenting plan or your former spouse (or the child’s other parent) is not adhering to the agreed-upon guidelines, then Schmidt Law Firm can help you today.
+With decades of practice in family law, there is no case too little or too big for the Schmidt Law firm and our legal team.
 Contact Schmidt Law today for a 30-minute legal consultation.

 Checklist for Parenting Plan –